kjk/common/pak/readme.md

 I wanted a simple and fast way to send a file out of the archive to the browser, already pre-compressed with a browser-compatible compression algorithm like brotli.

 Zip doesn't natively support brotli compression.
-Not an unfixable problem (zip allows to store uncompressed files) but I took this opportunity to implement my own archive format which supports arbitrary per-file meta-data.
+This can be fixed (zip allows to store uncompressed files) but I took this opportunity to implement my own archive format which supports arbitrary per-file meta-data.

 Building on top of my [siser](https://github.com/kjk/siser) library it's under 400 lines of code.